anovak-lab/group_resources/tools/latex.md

 covers tips for using Latex, but is also where you can find general rules for scientific writing.

+Please use Overleaf for all writing.
+Share documents with `anovak@anl.gov` and all coauthors.

+When a reviewer leaves comments on overleaf, please hit "Resolve" if they are easy fixes which you have resolved.
+This will help de-clutter.
+For more nuanced discussions, like requests for more explanation, let the reviewer decide if their question has been adequately addressed.

 ### Units

 - Units should never be italicized, do not put them inside math mode.